tnorris/discord-karmabot/README.txt

-This is a simple little karmabot.
+This is a simple little discord bot.
 I've never wrote a discord bot before!
+It can do plugins!

 How to make this vr00m:
 -1. have rvm <https://rvm.io/> installed and working